The following guidelines provide a framework in which to interpret various legal issues that may arise.

 If Someone Threatens to Sue AFS

 - There may be times when a natural parent, host family, volunteer or participant threatens to sue or take legal action against AFS, whether warranted or not.
-If this threat comes to you in writing, send it to the NY Office, care of the Participant Support Manager.
+If this threat comes to you in writing, send it to your Participant Support Specialist.

 - Often a caller is very angry and upset and threatens legal action on the phone.
 Do not try to defend AFS.
-Listen to the complaint, write down notes from the conversation, and if need be ask the caller to send complaints in writing to the Participant Support Manager.
-Advise NY staff of such conversations so they may be prepared for a call or letter.
+Listen to the complaint, write down notes from the conversation, and if need be ask the caller to send complaints in writing to the Participant Support Specialist.
+Advise your Participant Support Specialist of such conversations so they may be prepared for a call or letter.

 Requests for Refunds

-- If a natural family or participant calls or writes to you requesting a refund, refer them to the NY Participant Support Manager.
-All requests for refunds must be submitted in writing to the Participant Support Manager.
+- If a natural family or participant calls or writes to you requesting a refund, refer them to the Participant Support Specialist.
+All requests for refunds must be submitted in writing.

 - When a Participant Support Manager receives a request for a refund, he/she will do a review of the participant’s file and it may be necessary for Support staff to contact volunteers who worked with a given participant to further clarify aspects of his or her experience.